 We still scored the race with the low tech method for a few more years, but the participation was growing and some modifications were made such as getting even bigger arrow signs for the street corners and adding many more helpers and volunteers to help work the event.

 On our 10th anniversary in 2016, more changes came.
 I awarded new customized medals to not only the age group winners, but a participation medal to all participants for that year.
 I also added business sponsor signs along the course and changed our registration and award area to the park pavilion.
 I also took the shirt design and had them start making it more of an “Ubly Bearcat” theme.

 The next year in 2017 due to some changes at the park, I had to change the start and finish line of our course yet again to the current setup now which starts at the DPW and finishes by the park pavilion.
 This change has been praised by many, so it will stay that way barring some reason to have to change it.
 I also added a timing clock at the finish line and started scoring the race with computer and tear off finisher tags.
 It is not electronic scoring, but is still quicker and more efficient than the method we had been using.

 In 2020 due to the Covid-19 pandemic, the Ubly 5K was cancelled for the first time.
 The event was still held but as a virtual event instead.

-In 2021, we were able to bring in a professional timing service and with that and the addition to the new walking path installed in 2020, the course was tweaked just a little.
-Instead of starting at the DPW on the gravel and finishing by the park pavilion on the grass, the course was slightly altered so that participants now start and finish on the walking path and stay on that to and from the streets of Ubly.
+In 2021, we were able to bring in a professional timing service and with that and the addition of the new walking path installed in 2020, the course was tweaked just a little to have the finish on the walking path.

 I have pride in knowing the Ubly 5K has become one of the biggest and fastest races in the thumb.
 It is all thanks to each of you who have come year after year to support us.